roytwu/Tut_oop_cat1/README.md

    Creat a super-class animal and its few childe classes

 ## vector
-The project is about how to use vector container in C++
+The project is about how to use the vector container in C++
 - **vector_basic.cpp**: basic commands about vectors
 - **unique_paths.cpp**: a dynamic programming (DP) problem invovles using vectors
+- ### read_from_CSV
+  Reading .csv files, this project includes vectors, file stream, boost libraries, and constructor overloading

-## inverse_a_string
+##  data_structures
-Inverse a string with bitwise XOR `^` and `std::swap()` respectively.
-Also, demonstrate the difference between passing string by value and passing string by reference

-## binary_tree
+- ### binary_tree
   Demonstrate how to build binary trees using class, and show 3 basic traversal methods in binary tree
   - pre-order: VLR
   - in-order: LVR
   - post-order: LRV

-## hash_table
+- ### hash_table
   Create hash table using <vector> and demonstrate chaining with `<list>`

+- ### matrix_library
+  Develope a demo library for matrix operation, obsolete project

-## file
+## file_stream
 Demonstreate how to use `<fstream>`: reading files, writing files, and parsing files

-## matrix_library
-Develope a demo library for matrix operation, obsolete project

 🤖 Author